Sammuun/Sales-Performance-Analysis/README.md

 # Sales-Performance-Analysis
-Analysed Sales Project using Python and machine Learning Techniques
+Analysed Sales Project using Python and machine Learning Algorithms